 Frequently Asked Questions

-IP Australia will refuse applications for ‘scandalous’ trade marks.
-These are trade marks that an ordinary person might consider to be shameful, offensive or shocking.
+IP Australia will refuse applications for ‘scandalous’ trade marks, which are marks that an ordinary person might consider to be shameful, offensive, or shocking.

 IP Australia is the body that administers intellectual property rights in Australia, including trade marks, registered designs, patents and plant breeder’s rights.